823

 For the rest of southern Nevada, northwest Arizona and southeast

-California...For the 18Z Forecast Package...With the exception of
+California...For the 18Z Forecast Package...Across the region,

 &&